autowarefoundation/autoware.universe/simulator/learned_model/README.md

 Inputs:
 * model_descriptor: Describes what model should be used.
 The model descriptor contains three strings:
-    * The first string is a path to a file where the model is implemented.
+    * The first string is a path to a python module where the model is implemented.
     * The second string is a path to the file where model parameters are stored.
     * The third string is the name of the class that implements the model.